Woman jailed for causing unnecessary suffering to horses

 “Sadly,‘Tia’ and ‘Gem’, both 20 plus, died soon after.
 Tia collapsed due to being so weak and emaciated and had to be put to sleep and Gem was put to sleep on veterinary advice because of her condition.

-“Tia was actually on loan to Tregurtha, and I had to call her owner and break the news that we had her horse and that she was so ill she needed to be euthanised.
+“Tia was actually on loan to the defendant, and I had to call her owner and break the news that we had her horse and that she was so ill she needed to be euthanised.
 It was very distressing for everyone involved.”

 A grey mare called ‘Lulu’, who was overweight, had long hooves and overgrown teeth, was also on loan and was returned to her owner.